IDE Extension

 hotkey.

-To fill generated metadata with additional custom values, implement IMetadataProvider
+To fill generated metadata with additional custom values or override defaults, create a C# class and implement IMetadataProvider

 {